MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/cordova.md

 3. Enter a name for your application project, adding an optional description as needed.
 4. Select the appropriate OS for your application project (Android or iOS only), then select the **Cordova** platform option.
 5. Click the **Add new app** button on the bottom-right corner of the page.
-6. Locate the project's app secret on the new app's Getting Started page.
-You can also find the app secret on the application project's **Settings** page - access the menu in the page's upper right corner, then select the **Copy app secret** item to copy the app secret to the clipboard.
+6. Locate the app secret on the application project's **Settings** page.
+Access the menu in the page's upper right corner, then select the **Copy app secret** item to copy the app secret to the clipboard.

 ## 3. Add the App Center SDK to the project